Secure CheckoutPersonal information is secured with SSL technology.

 This handbook is an important and valuable source for engineers and researchers in the area of internal combustion engines pollution control.
 It provides an excellent updated review of available knowledge in this field and furnishes essential and useful information on air pollution constituents, mechanisms of formation, control technologies, effects of engine design, effects of operation conditions, and effects of fuel formulation and additives.
 The text is rich in explanatory diagrams, figures and tables, and includes a considerable number of references.

-Automotive and mechanical engineers; car and engine manufacturers.
+Automotive and mechanical engineers; car and engine manufacturers